mrdaniellewis/react-listboxes/docs/combo_box.md

 If `null` this also sets it to `false` to tells the component the search was not run.
 This prevents the not found message showing.

-Setting `aria-busy` is debounced to prevent some screen-readers constantly reading "loaded".
+Setting `aria-busy` is debounced to prevent some screen-readers constantly reading "loaded", you can adjust the debounce.

 ## Customisation